 Why do people think it’s okay to say racist, inflammatory, or otherwise socially inappropriate things online?
 Research in communication and psychology has investigated people’s perceptions, rationale, and behavior and identified several factors that determine the likelihood that a given individual may post offensive content.
+Here are eight of those factors:

 1. Anonymity.
 Some people are under the impression that you can say anything online and get away with it.
 Online forums, the comment sections of news media sites, and sites such as Reddit and Twitter allow people to make up screen names or handles that are not linked to their real world identity.
 The online disinhibition effect suggests that this anonymity may drive more deviant behavior, because it is easy to avoid consequences.